LIVE WITHOUT HARMING! OPPOSE IMPERIALISM, MILITARISM AND THE CULT OF VIOLENCE

 • Bloody wars, with many dead, amputees, wounded, orphans, mothers mourning the loss of their children, traumatized victims…

-• Genocides and massacres, such as the Mongols in Asia, Muslims in India, Germans in Namibia, Japanese in China, and a long etcetera.
+• Genocides and massacres, such as the Mongols in Asia, Muslims in India, Germans in Namibia, Japanese in China and so on.

 • Rape of women and girls, often on a massive scale.